canjs/can-view-parser/docs/attrValue.md

-@function can-view-parser.ParserHandler.attrValue attrValue
+@function can-view-parser.ParseHandler.attrValue attrValue
-@parent can-view-parser.ParserHandler
+@parent can-view-parser.ParseHandler
 @signature `attrValue(value)`

 Called when an attribute's **value** has been found.